2018 New York Yankees season: Yankees–Red Sox brawl

 On April 11, 2018, the Yankee-Red Sox rivalry heated up at Fenway Park when the Yankees and the Boston Red Sox game broke out into a brawl.

 With the Yankees leading 10–6 in the 7th inning, Yankees first basemen Tyler Austin got hit by a pitch thrown by reliever Joe Kelly.
 Austin was drilled with a 98 MPH fastball, possibly in retaliation after Austin slid foot-first into Red Sox shortstop Brock Holt in the 3rd inning, striking his leg and breaking up a double play.
 Holt questioned the slide and Austin briefly got in his face before the second base umpire David Rackley intervened.
 The benches emptied but it turned into a harmless stare down.
 The play was under review and was deemed a "bona fide slide" and did not break up the double play.

 Austin charged the mound and both teams benches and bullpens cleared with both Aaron Judge and Giancarlo Stanton helping to protect their teammates, as well as conducting damage control with Red Sox players.

 When the altercation settled down, Yankees third base coach Phil Nevin, who was "jawing" towards the Red Sox dugout, and Austin were ejected, along with Kelly.
 Also Yankees reliever Tommy Kahnle was tossed because he was "incensed" after he was pushed by an umpire in the scuffle.

 Discipline actions were set the next day: Kelly was fined and suspended for 6 games; Austin was fined and suspended for 5 games; while Nevin and Red Sox manager Alex Cora were issued undisclosed fines.
 Players on the Disabled List were also fined for entering the field during the skirmish: Yankees pitcher C.C.
-Sabathia and Red Sox infielders Xander Bogarts, Marco Hernández, and Dustin Pedroia.
+Sabathia and Red Sox infielders Xander Bogaerts, Marco Hernández, and Dustin Pedroia.